While you’re here listen to our podcast. This episode is on how to gather new customers and understand your audience.

 Ah yes, this is a very common problem.
 Persuading your boss to go for media training can be frustrating.
 I advise people to tie it to measurable business goals and profits.
 If your boss sees media training as a business investment that can boost the brand’s profile and protect its bottom line, he/she might be more willing.

 Often clients come to me because they’ve had a reputation-damaging encounter with the media.
 Why would you wait until you’re embarrassed or your brand is tarnished when you could have prepared in advance?

-Irene Bakaric is an independent communications consultant focused on media relations.
-She specializes in media training and crisis communications training.
-Her approach is always positive and constructive so that clients learn to be confident and in control.
+Toronto media training pro Irene Bakaric is an independent communications consultant focused on media relations.
+She specializes in Toronto media training and crisis communications training.
 Irene worked as a reporter, producer and host on a variety of national news and current affairs programs such as CBC Television’s The Journal, Midday, Venture, Marketplace and Money$worth.
-You can find her on LinkedIn.
+You can find Irene Bakaric on LinkedIn.